Tyson-Zwicker/engine/NottheManual.md

 **There is a manual, I am still writing that.
 This document is more a walk through or quick tutorial.
 I attempt to be detailed, and the information is as true as I can make it (the code is faithfully copied from a working/compiler-happy page)- but it not as concise as I would choose it to be.**

 *This assumes you have a web server and a web browser- It is a JavaScript project, afterall.
 If not, download VSCode, YouTube how to run an extension called LiveServer, and use it.
-Or wait for that manual I allude to.*
+Or do it your own way, Or wait for that manual I allude to.*

 pull git@github.com:Tyson-Zwicker/engine.git for the files.